-Silver medalists of the 1936 Olympic Games
+Silver medalists of the Olympic Games 1936.
+Media "Sport-Express Internet" founder of JSC "Sport-Express" editor-in-chief Maximov M

-1. Games are questionable.
+1. Games are in question.

 2. Preparation.